|Select the desired Level or Schedule Type to find available classes for the course.|

 May be offered at any of the following campuses:

-Learning Objectives: 1.
+Learning Outcomes: 1.
 Students demonstrate subject-matter competency, including the mastery of biological theories.
 2. Students demonstrate proficiency with professional skills needed by practicing biologists, including experimental design and execution, biological techniques, data collection and documentation, communication of results, and responsible conduct of science.
 3. Students demonstrate the ability to discuss ethical issues in the application of biological sciences, and the impact of science on society.
 4. Students demonstrate skills in critical thinking.
 These skills include understanding scientific methods, solving biology-related problems, interpreting and analyzing primary literature in biology, and interpreting data in a meaningful way.
 5. Students demonstrate knowledge of the path leading to specific careers in biology.
 6. Macromolecules: Students will be familiar with the biogenesis, structure, and chemistry of the basic types of macromolecules important in cells: nucleic acids, proteins, and membranes, and with the organic and inorganic molecules important in cellular metabolism.
 7. Cellular Processes: Students will understand the role of macromolecules in cellular processes such as DNA replication, RNA transcription, protein translation, and metabolism.
 8. Energy: Students will understand the principles of how energy is obtained, stored and used in biological processes.
 9. Scope: Graduates will understand the chemical and physical principles that govern biochemical and physiological processes.
 10. Scope: Graduates will understand how chemical and biochemical processes relate to biological function at the molecular, cellular, organismal, and higher levels.
 11. Students who complete the CMD DS program will have a broad understanding of the compositions and formations of cellular structures, the molecular basis underlying cellular processes, and the links between diseases and aberrant gene functions.

 Undergraduate level BIOL 30100 Minimum Grade of C- and (Undergraduate level BIOL 11000 Minimum Grade of D or Undergraduate level BIOL 12100 Minimum Grade of D or Undergraduate level BIOL 13100 Minimum Grade of D or Undergraduate level BIOL 23000 Minimum Grade of D) and (Undergraduate level CHM 11200 Minimum Grade of D or Undergraduate level CHM 11600 Minimum Grade of D or Undergraduate level CHM 13600 Minimum Grade of D or Undergraduate level CHM 11000 Minimum Grade of D or Undergraduate level CHM 12400 Minimum Grade of D or Undergraduate level CHM 12600 Minimum Grade of D or Undergraduate level CHM 10901 Minimum Grade of D or Undergraduate level CHM 12901 Minimum Grade of D)